 - Does not have mounting rings included

-The Diamondback series of rifles scopes from Vortex has always been a favorite of mine.
+The Diamondback series of rifle scopes from Vortex has always been a favorite of mine.
 Thus, it was only a matter of time before I got my hands on one of the latest additions to the series.
-The Vortex Optics Diamondback HP for that matter.
+The Vortex Optics Diamondback Tactical First Focal Plane Riflescope for that matter.
 Marketed as a high-performance scope for both hunting and tactical applications, this scope is also easy on the pocket.

 With my Mossberg patriot hunting rifle, I am able to hit targets from 250 yards away max.
-But when I attached the Vortex Diamondback HP, the range increased to 300+ yards.
-Thanks to its 4-16X magnification.
+But when I attached the Vortex Diamondback Tactical, the range increased to 300+ yards.
+Thanks to its 4 -16X magnification.
 The magnification lets you spot targets from as far away as 300 yards out without compromising on clarity.

-The dead hold BDC reticle on this scope is fantastic.
+The first focal plane glass-etched reticle on this scope is fantastic.
 With this reticle, there is no guesswork that comes with trying to figure out windage and holdover corrections.
 As such, it performs excellently when aiming at targets at different ranges.

 As with other scopes in the Diamondback series, this high-performance scope has lenses made from extra-low dispersion glass.
 What this means is that you get enhanced resolution and color when viewing targets.
 And it gets better, thanks to the lenses being multi-coated you are able to see targets clearly in low lighting.